Purpose

 The pandemic shattered the illusion of business as usual.
 Disengagement skyrocketed.
 Nearly 60% of employees are now “quiet quitting.”
 Many of them work off-site.
 Most feel truly isolated or stressed.
 We have the data.
 We just keep ignoring it.

-What’s missing is leadership that actually leads: that inspires, aligns people with purpose, and creates belonging.
-That’s not a soft skill—it’s a survival skill.
+What’s missing is leadership that actually leads.
+A leadership that inspires people, aligns them with purpose, and creates belonging.
+That’s not a soft skill, it’s a survival skill.

 • believe everyone knows what they're doing except them